 But we specialize in something beyond symptom relief.
 Anxiety rooted in early attachment disruption, relational trauma, or unconscious shame did not develop in a few weeks, and it will not fully resolve in a few weeks either.
 Many of our clients have done shorter-term therapy before and found that it helped temporarily but did not stick.
 That is usually because it addressed the alarm without getting to the fire.
 Our approach goes to the fire.

-What to expect
+What to Expect

 Your first sessions are about getting to know each other.
 You will not be asked to dive into anything you are not ready for.
 Treatment is collaborative, and your perspective, instincts, and pace matter.
+Many of our therapists use validated screening tools to establish a baseline so we can track your progress over time.

 Frequency

-Weekly sessions, with twice-weekly available for intensive work
+Weekly sessions, with twice-weekly available for intensive work.

 Format